 If you choose to use this format, please note:

-A personalised registration link has been sent to all free paper presenters.
+A personalised registration link has been sent to all poster presenters.
 If you cannot find this link you can also just register here

 A reminder no funding or discounted registrations are available for submitted abstracts authors.

-If you have any questions, or can no longer present your poster please contact the APS 2020 Conference Secretariat via firstname.lastname@example.org
+If you have any questions, or can no longer present your poster please contact the APS ASM Conference Secretariat via firstname.lastname@example.org